stfc/PSyclone/tutorial/training/users/lfric/README.md

 ## Applying OpenMP (`3_applying_openmp`)
-In this example you will add transformation script to the PSyclone command line.
+In this example you will add a transformation script to the PSyclone command line.
 This script will apply OpenMP transformation to the loops.
 Add the option `-s omp.py` to the PSyclone command, i.e.: